Images

 You can use image tasks to:

-- Convert images to different formats for broader compatibility (JPEG/PNG/WebP/AVIF)
+- Convert images to different formats for broader compatibility (JPEG/PNG/WebP/AVIF/HEIC)

 - Compress images to save bandwidth and storage costs